Sorry, you need to enable JavaScript to visit this website.

 DHS

-Emergency shelter is available for adults who are experiencing homelessness.
-The Emergency Shelter program provides beds on a first-come, first-served basis, to anyone who does not have a safe place to sleep.
-Shelters provide a warm and safe place to sleep as well as on-site assessment and case management.
-Programs offer various onsite services for those accessing shelter.
+Low-barrier shelters provide beds on a first-come, first-served basis to anyone who does not have a safe place to sleep.
+Shelter programs also provide on-site assessment, case management, and various other services for those accessing shelter.

 Shelter Hotline

-Shelters are operated by non-profit organizations under contract with the Department of Human Services.
-The below map shows locations of year-round low-barrier shelters.
-Shelter capacity is expanded during the winter months for residents who are at risk of hypothermia.
-For more information on shelters open during hypothermia season, please click here.
+Shelters are operated by non-profit organizations under contract with DHS.
+The map below shows locations of year-round low-barrier shelters provided by DHS.
+Shelter capacity is expanded during the winter months when individuals experiencing homelessness are at greater risk of hypothermia.

 Map of Low Barrier Shelter Sites